M3wP/Monopoly/C64/readme.md

 ## TODO

 * Statistics/Overview from trade approval, must pay.
 They should work now.
-* Put AutoPay on play menu.
+* Put AutoPay on play2 menu.
+* Colour gofree items on trdsel0 dialog to indicate availability.

-* Should be able to do beta release state after above.
+* Should be able to do beta state after above.

-* CPU players setup menu.
+* CPU players setup menu setup9 (after setup0).
+* CPU player still needs:  AutoTradeApprove, AutoTradeInitiate
+* "Thinking" menu/prompt when cpu engaged?
+Its so fast anyway...
+* rulesSuggestDeedValue should tap values based on group significance.
+* AutoAuction should commit equity like AutoBuy does and perhaps not bail so early (push value upwards if its less than what they and other players currently have).

 * Change trade6 menu naming to action jump menu.
 * Consolidate all the backup/retrievals of game mode + player into a single main state stack.
 * Once have main state stack, can check in roll that the player is the one with the dice (is the player for the normal mode).
 Just to be safe?
 * Could also do other mode chain integrity checks.
-* Allow players to input name.
+* Allow players to input name?
+Do I have enough memory for the feature??
 * Could now instead of copy name on elimin and gameover dialogs, just refer.
 * gamePlayerHasWealth is unused?

-* CPU player still needs:  AutoTradeApprove, AutoTradeInitiate
-* "Thinking" menu/prompt when cpu engaged?
-Its so fast anyway...
-* rulesSuggestDeedValue should tap values based on group significance.
-* AutoAuction should commit equity like AutoBuy does and perhaps not bail so early (push value upwards if its less than what they and other players currently have).
+* Optimise trade calculations -- too large!
+* Do not overflow action cache when enqueue (shouldn't be possible at maximum utilisation in trades/elimination xfers).
+* Do not overflow heap??
+Shouldn't ever happen.
+Should gather statistics in order to check actual maximum requirements.

 * Player sprites on overview dialog.
 Would look pretty.
 IRQ is a mess.
 * Get exomiser working.
+* Allow construct from manage menu in trade if not doing so for group in trade?

 * Should be able to do release state after above and all testing items passed.